 First discovered by Eugene Eyraud in 1864, the glyphs are said to go back to around 1200, and feature imagery similar to that of other religious signs found in the area.
 To date, scientists have not been able to determine exactly what the glyphs say, or link them to any outside cultures.
 The symbols were carved on wood using small obsidian flakes or shark teeth.

 Assuming that Rongorongo is indeed a form of writing, it would be a fascinating example of an entirely unique language that formed independently by itself on an isolated island.

 Western Bolivia's Sajama lines are a series of massive drawings etched into the earth, numbering into the thousands.
 First discovered in 1932 by Aimé Felix Tschiffely, the lines, between 3-10 feet wide individually, connect about 8,700 square miles via an intricate web-like design.
 Because of this, they are not only the largest archeological site in the Andes, but possibly in the entire world.

 The question remains: what is the purpose behind these mysterious lines?
 Scientists have deduced they were originally created by the indigenous people who lived near the Sajama volcano, but for reasons unknown.
 Some have speculated they were used for religious purposes.

 The Hellenikon Pyramid

-While it's fairly common to label the Egyptian pyramids the stuff of "ancient mysteries," it's something entirely new to discover similarly mysterious structures all around the world.
-Such is the case with the Pyramids of Argolis, Greece, and their most famous member, the Hellenikon Pyramid.
+While it's fairly common to label the Egyptian pyramids the stuff of "ancient mysteries," it's something entirely new to discover similar structures all around the world.
+Such is the case with the Pyramids of Argolis, Greece, and their most famous structure, the Hellenikon Pyramid.

-While the mystery of what's inside the Hellenikon is certainly intriguing, what truly propels it into the world of ancient mystery is the fact that it was supposedly built in 2720 BC - making it significantly older than any of the Egyptian pyramids.
+While the mystery of what's inside the Hellenikon is certainly intriguing, what truly fascinates theorists is the fact that it was supposedly built in 2720 BCE - making it significantly older than any of the Egyptian pyramids.